claraarolin-coder/las-carinosas-api/README.md

 #my-api-victims

-The purpose of this API is to allow clients to store, retrieve, and manage victim and case records using FastAPI and MongoDB.
+The purpose of this API is to manage victim and case records using FastAPI and MongoDB.

 - Programming Language: Python 3.11
 - Web Framework:FastAPI